SannaBerg/docs-example/docs/index.md

 ## Step 5: Validation

-You should now be able to get data by calling the Google Analytics Data API.
+You should now be able to access data by calling the Google Analytics Data API.
 To validate this, we will query the number of active users in the last 7 days by calling the `runReport` endpoint using curl.

 The `runReport` endpoint is used to fetch analytics data, like user counts, sessions, countries, and events for a Google Analytics property.
 For full information on the endpoints request and response structure, see the [`runReport`](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/properties/runReport) documentation.